Adebimpe Oyebade

 Adebimpe Oyebade better known as Mo Bimpe, is a Nigerian film actress known for winning the 2018 City People Entertainment Awards for Best New Actress of the Year.

 Career

 Oyebade started her career as a model in 2016, as well as auditioning for roles in the Nigerian film industry in the same year.
 She became famous after she was featured in Onikede, a film directed by Abbey Lanre.
-She has appeared in about fifty (50) Nollywood films since then.
-Oyebade currently runs a fashion store and a skincare company.
+She has appeared in about 50 Nollywood films since then.
+Oyebade also runs a fashion store and a skincare company.